agarwalvipin/open_cfa/docs/LOS/Ethics/Reading 91.8.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** Standard VI(A) is about **all** potential conflicts, not just those that cause harm.
+💡 CFA Exam Tip ✍️:Standard VI(A) is about **all** potential conflicts, not just those that cause harm.
 The mere **appearance** of a conflict is enough to require disclosure.
 The exam will test your ability to spot subtle conflicts, like a family member's ownership in a stock you recommend.
 </div>
 </div>